Religious School Teachers 5785

 Weekday Tutor

-Rabbi Emily has served communities across much of the Jewish spectrum, most recently in Cambridge and on Boston’s North Shore.
+Originally from St. Louis (via 24 years in Providence RI) Emily and her family have been members of CDT for 10+ years – and her two daughters are seasoned Havaya campers (Nina is working as a madricha this year, and Ruby is in Kitah Dalet) !
+Emily is the rabbi of B’nai Torah Metrowest in Wayland, MA, and she is also an herbalist.
 Prior to her work in Jewish settings, Emily directed programming in the fields of environmental education, urban gardening and family literacy.
-In addition to her rabbinic work, she is a family herbalist, and can generally be found in the kitchen working on her next project and drinking coffee.
-She and her spouse, Hali Diecidue, live in West Newton with their three girls (24, 14, and 8) and one labradoodle.
+Generally, Emily can be found in the kitchen working on her next project and drinking coffee.
+She and her spouse, Hali Diecidue, live in West Newton with their three girls (26, 16, and 9) and one labradoodle.

 Adah Hetko (she/her)